-Each student conducts an independent study of a selected management problem within the context of the overall seminar topic, such as quality of work life, organizational decision-making, etc. Requires use of management tools and concepts developed in previous management courses.
-Focus is on providing an integrating experience.
+Each student conducts an independent study of a selected management problem within the context of the overall seminar topic, such as the quality of work life or organizational decision-making.
+The study requires the use of management tools and concepts developed in previous management courses.
+The focus is on providing an integrating experience.